-When you run an ecommerce business, one of the most important details to handle is how you will ship your products to your customers.
-While shipping out of your garage works well in the startup stage, once you outgrow this phase, that model becomes unsustainable.
+When you run an e-commerce business, one of the most important details is how you ship your products to your customers.
+While shipping out of your garage works well when you first start a business, that model becomes unsustainable as your business grows.

 There comes a point in every business owner’s life when they realize they need to streamline their logistics process, said Krishna Iyer, director of strategic alliances for ShipStation.
-If you’ve reached that point, you may be wondering how to affordably outsource your shipping needs to third-party providers with the least disruption to your customers and to your business.
+If you’ve reached that point, you may wonder how to affordably outsource your shipping needs to third-party providers with the least disruption to your customers and business.

-Business News Daily spoke with industry experts to help small online retailers determine whether now is the right time to outsource, and if so, how to do it.
-[Learn about ecommerce shipping basics in our guide.]
+We spoke with industry experts to help small online retailers determine when it’s time to outsource shipping – and how to do it.

 If you’ve been shipping products out of your home, trusting a third party can be difficult.
-Iyer said business owners need to take a hard look at their finances to decide if it’s time to use shipping software and/or hire another company to handle shipping for you.
+Iyer said business owners need to look at their finances to decide if it’s time to use shipping software or hire another company to handle shipping.

-Online retailers have a few different options to consider when outsourcing, including renting warehouses, drop-shipping and using third-party logistics (3PL) companies.
+Online retailers have a few different options when outsourcing, including renting warehouses, dropshipping and using third-party logistics (3PL) companies.

 “It really depends on your business and what you’re selling, and the materials you need to do business,” said Sam Ely, director of LTL operations at uShip.

-This practice is common among growing online retailers.
-Merchants rent warehouse space near high-population areas so goods can be delivered to consumers faster and cheaper than they otherwise could from business owner’s or the manufacturer’s location.
-(Shipping software can help you remotely manage your inventory and orders.)
+Renting warehouses is common among growing online retailers.
+Merchants rent warehouse space near high-population areas so goods can be delivered to consumers faster and cheaper than they could from the business owner’s or manufacturer’s location.

-3PL is a broad term that encompasses many different services, but, essentially, it's hiring another business to optimize your supply chain.
-This could mean everything from handling the entire shipping process to warehousing, controlling the inventory process, providing in-depth reporting, etc.
+Third-party logistics, or 3PL, encompasses many different services.
+Essentially, it means hiring another business to optimize your supply chain.
+This company could handle shipping and warehousing, manage the inventory process, provide in-depth reports, and more.

-Going with a 3PL over the other outsourcing options comes with a hefty price tag, which might be difficult for some small businesses to handle.
-As a business owner, you need to weigh the pros – not having to deal with the nightmarish web of shipping duties – with the cons, like the large upfront investment these services require.
+A 3PL comes with a hefty price tag, which might be difficult for some small businesses to handle.
+As a business owner, you need to weigh the pros – not having to deal with the nightmarish web of shipping duties – with the cons, like the significant upfront investment these services require.

-As you weigh your options, Iyer offered some tips for finding an outsourcing partner.
+As you weigh your options, here are some tips from Iyer for finding an outsourcing partner:

-To get a glimpse into the future of ecommerce logistics for retailers, one needs only to look at the industry’s biggest player: Amazon.
+To get a glimpse into the future of e-commerce logistics for retailers, you need only to look at the industry’s biggest player: Amazon.

-“Products are getting from the manufacturer/vendor to the customer faster than ever,” Iyer added.
-“It will be interesting to see if the creation of more shipping options then creates new products, modes of transport or other levels of innovation that we have not foreseen yet.”
+“Products are getting from the manufacturer [or] vendor to the customer faster than ever,” Iyer added.
+“It will be interesting to see if the creation of more shipping options then creates new products, modes of transport, or other levels of innovation that we have not foreseen yet.”